tgulmine/basic-project/README.md

-Basic project empty with eslint and prettier setup.
+React boilerplate in typescript with reacstrap, eslint and prettier setup.